yanivnizan/knowledge-base/src/documents/docs/soomla/EconomyModel.html.md

 *For Example:*
 Suppose your game offers a “No-Ads” feature that costs $1.99 in the Market.
-This “No-Ads” item should be declared as a `NonConsumableItem` in your implementation of `IStoreAssets`, and in the Market it should be declared as well; in Apple App Store it should be declared as a NonConsumable, in the Google Play Store it should be declared as a MANAGED item, etc…
+This “No-Ads” item should be declared as a `NonConsumableItem` in your implementation of `IStoreAssets`, and in the Market it should be declared as well (in Apple App Store it should be declared as a non-consumable, in the Google Play Store it should be declared as a MANAGED item, etc…).

 The above example declared in your implementation of `IStoreAssets`: